AudioPairBank: Towards A Large-Scale Tag-Pair-Based Audio Content Analysis: Collecting and Processing the AudioPairBank

+We looked into existing ontologies containing adjectives, nouns and verbs to collect a list of 10,829 pairs for adjective-nouns and 9,996 pairs for verb-nouns.
+An ontology by Davies~\cite{Davies2013} defined three audio semantic levels: sound sources, sound modifiers and soundscape modifiers based on a research where participants were asked to describe sounds based on nouns, verbs and adjectives.
+Additionally, Axelsson~\cite{Axelsson2010} suggested a list of adjectives to describe the feeling that sounds produce to individuals.
+Another pair of ontologies introduced by Schafer in~\cite{Schafer1993} and Gygi~\cite{Gygi2004} are based on soundscapes and environmental sounds, where sounds were labeled by their generating source using verbs, such as \textit{Baby crying} and \textit{Cat meowing}.
+Lastly, we considered the Visual Sentiment Ontology (VSO) presented in~\cite{Borth2013}, which is a collection of ANPs based on 24 emotions defined in Plutchik’s Wheel of Emotions.

-After an inspection on the lists of concept pairs and preliminary searches, we noticed lexical variations, synonyms and singular-plural forms and thus, we grouped them together to increase pair variability.
-One example was \textit{fast}, \textit{faster}, and \textit{fastest}, which were groped together when referring to the same noun.
-Another example was \textit{car}, \textit{cars}, \textit{auto}, \textit{automobile} and \textit{vehicle} are grouped together as the main noun \textit{car} and hence, pairs such as \textit{fast car} and \textit{fast automobile} were grouped as samples representing the pair \textit{fast car}.
-This process implied assumptions which might not always hold true for the audio content.
-For instance, the sound of one car is acoustically different depending on the car type and is also different from the sound of multiple cars.
-Nevertheless, this grouping approach helped to reduced the problem of having multiple similar pairs which could affect the overall goal of focusing on the diversity of pairs semantics.
-Moreover, it also helped to find more (similar) data for the pairs.
-We took these words together with their grouped words to generate 10,829 queries for ANPs and 9,996 queries for VNPs.
+After an inspection of the final list of pairs we noticed lexical variations that were grouped.
+One example are comparatives and superlatives such as \textit{faster} and \textit{fastest}, which were grouped together as \textit{fast}.
+Another example are synonyms such as \textit{car}, \textit{auto}, \textit{automobile}, which were grouped together as \textit{car}.
+Another example are plural forms such as \textit{dogs} or \textit{cars}, which were grouped into their singular forms.
+This process implied assumptions in the audio content which may not hold true.
+For instance, the sound of one car is acoustically different from the sound of multiple cars.
+Nevertheless, grouping helped to reduce the impact of having multiple ``repeated'' pairs which could result in major acoustic ambiguities and low sound recognition performance.